We believe that every child should have a voice.

 Join us as we speak to the children and young people we support and bring their experiences to life.

-We believe that every child should have a voice.
-In each episode, we talk to inspiring children and young people who have faced unimaginable challenges and have incredible journeys to tell us about, as well as the project workers, front line staff and experts involved in their lives.
+In each episode, we talk to inspiring children and young people who have faced unimaginable challenges and have incredible journeys to tell.
+We'll also meet the project workers, front line staff and professionals involved in their lives.

 Season 2: Oral History Project

 The Oral History project is about capturing and sharing the incredible experiences of Black and dual heritage communities, including the post-war African and Caribbean communities in Britain, often referred to as the Windrush Generation.

 The personal experience of our Vice President, Baroness Floella Benjamin who came to Britain from Trinidad and Tobago as a small child.

 Tony Simpson retraces his steps in Barnardo's Care by visiting the places and institutions he was born and raised in.

 Marine talks to Irene about their shared life experience of being women of colour and spending time in care.

 Julienne has a conversation with Irene, comparing and contrasting their shared life experience of spending time in care as women of colour.